How to file your taxes, according to experts

-Do I need a tax professional or can I file taxes by myself?
+Do I need a professional to my file taxes for me?

 If you’re worried about the cost of hiring a tax pro, it can be a lot more tempting to just take care of your taxes on your own.
 Who needs a tax guy?
 You’ve got your laptop and your brain, after all!

-Jennifer Barrett, chief education officer at Acorns and founding editor of Grow, a digital magazine for millennials, had this suggestion: “If all of your annual income comes from your full-time job, and you just have a few straightforward deductions plus some retirement savings, doing your own taxes should be pretty simple.
+Jennifer Barrett, chief education officer at Acorns and founding editor of Grow, a digital finance magazine for millennials, has this suggestion: “If all of your annual income comes from your full-time job, and you just have a few straightforward deductions plus some retirement savings, doing your own taxes should be pretty simple.
 If you are a homeowner or business owner, it might be worth considering getting expert help to ensure you’re taking all the deductions you’re entitled to–and no more.”

-“Do your research,” Stephanie Gruenhagen, tax attorney at Davidoff Hutcher & Citron LLP, told HelloGiggles.
+“Do your research,” Stephanie Gruenhagen, tax attorney at Davidoff Hutcher & Citron LLP, tells HelloGiggles.
 “It will depend on where you live and the complexity of your return.”

-In other words?
-Just like you’d use the Internet to find a good hairdresser or restaurant, do your research!
+Just like you’d use the Internet to find a good hairdresser or restaurant, do your research.

 Once you’ve chosen your perfect tax professional, you definitely don’t want to show up empty-handed.
-“You should have all of your income or expenses organized and documented,” Gruenhagen told us.
+“You should have all of your income or expenses organized and documented,” Gruenhagen says.

 That means your W-2 or 1099 (or any other form that shows income), any receipts you want to see if you can write off, the places you worked last year, where you lived, your social security number, proof of identification (like your driver’s license), basic info about any dependents you may have, and your bank account information.
 If there’s anything else you deem pertinent, bring it along just in case—better safe than sorry, right?